crspybits/SMSyncServer/README.md

 * A useful way to get familiar with the client (iOS app) side of the SMSyncServer system is to use the provided sample app.
 This is contained in the iOSTests folder.

 * Before running the iOSTests example app, you need to make a few changes to the app to make use of your Google Developer credentials.
-To do make these changes, first launch the iOSTests app by opening Tests.workspace in Xcode.
+To make these changes, first launch the iOSTests app by opening Tests.workspace in Xcode.

 * Next, you need to replace the `GoogleService-Info.plist` file and edit the URL Scheme's in this Xcode project to match your Google credentials.
 See:
 <https://developers.google.com/identity/sign-in/ios/>